 The original Broadway cast of The Light in the Piazza starred Victoria Clark as Margaret Johnson and Kelli O’Hara as Clara Johnson.
 Matthew Morrison played Fabrizio Naccarelli, with Michael Berresse as Giuseppe Naccarelli and Sarah Berry as Franca Naccarelli.
 Patti Cohenour, Beau Gravitte and Mark Harelik also appeared in the show.

-Who will star in The Light in the Piazza?
+Who starred in The Light in the Piazza?

-Dove Cameron will make her West End debut in The Light in the Piazza playing Clara Johnson.
+Dove Cameron made her West End debut in The Light in the Piazza playing Clara Johnson.
 Making her theatre debut in Clueless the Musical at Pershing Square Signature Center, Cameron has starred in Liv and Maddie playing both titular roles, as well as Mal in the Descendants film series.

-American opera singer Renée Fleming will also make her West End debut opposite Cameron as Margaret Johnson, Clara’s mother.
+American opera singer Renée Fleming made West End debut opposite Cameron as Margaret Johnson, Clara’s mother.
 Regularly on stage performing operas around the world, The Light in the Piazza will also mark her musical theatre debut.

-Rob Houchen will play Fabrizio Naccarelli, with previous West End credits including Eugenius and Les Miserables.
+Rob Houchen played Fabrizio Naccarelli, with previous West End credits including Eugenius and Les Miserables.
 Later this year, Houchen will play Marius in Les Miserables: All-Star Staged Concert.

-Alex Jennings will play Signor Naccarelli.
+Alex Jennings played Signor Naccarelli.
 The BAFTA-nominated actor has starred in The Crown and Unforgotten, as well as stage productions of My Fair Lady and Charlie and the Chocolate Factory.

-Celinde Schoenmaker will play Franca Naccarelli, with previous West End credits including The Phantom of the Opera and Les Miserables, alongside Phantom alum Liam Tamne as Giuseppe Naccarelli.
+Celinde Schoenmaker played Franca Naccarelli, with previous West End credits including The Phantom of the Opera and Les Miserables, alongside Phantom alum Liam Tamne as Giuseppe Naccarelli.

-The cast is completed by Simbi Akande, Danny Becker, Nicholas Duncan, Chlöe Hart, Molly Lynch, Rhona McGregor, Marie McLaughlin, Tom Partridge, Malcolm Sinclair and Matthew Woodyatt.
+The cast was completed by Simbi Akande, Danny Becker, Nicholas Duncan, Chlöe Hart, Molly Lynch, Rhona McGregor, Marie McLaughlin, Tom Partridge, Malcolm Sinclair and Matthew Woodyatt.